-- (1) Statistical data concerning the frequency of aircraft take-offs and landings, etc. - (2) Reports on the day's plans for scheduled execution of flight training using U.S. Navy carrier-based aircraft as well as the contents of the training that had been executed. - (3) Information related to the implementation of training or flights.

-Particularly, information on training that uses the Public Address System, the Ground Burst Simulator and other systems.

-- (4) Information concerning accidents caused by the base (content, cause, progress in handling the accident, measures to prevent recurrences, etc.). - (5) Advance notification concerning changes and plans for facility equipment inside the base (objective, content, timing, etc.). - (6) Information regarding environmental conditions inside the base, and efforts made to implement environmental protection measures (including bird control, types of waste material and their method of disposal, and control of smoke emitted from waste treatment facilities and boiler facilities that affect the lives of residents in the vicinity). - 5.
+- (1) Statistical data concerning the frequency of aircraft take-offs and landings, etc. - (2) Reports on scheduled plans for execution of flight training using U.S. Navy carrier-based aircraft as well as the contents of the training. - (3) Information related to the implementation of training and flights Particularly, information on training that uses the Public Address System, the Ground Burst Simulator and other systems. - (4) Information concerning accidents and incidents originating from the base (content, cause, progress in handling the accident, measures to prevent recurrences, etc.). - (5) Advance notification concerning changes and plans for facility equipment inside the base (objective, content, timing, etc.). - (6) Information regarding environmental conditions inside the base, and efforts made to implement environmental protection measures (including bird control, types of waste material and their method of disposal, and control of smoke emitted from waste treatment facilities and boiler facilities that affect the lives of residents in the vicinity). - 5.
 Appropriate review of the Japan-U.S. Status of Forces Agreement and its operation.